Student Guide to Life at Caracol

 - If your dentist has any hand dental tools (worn out or broken) available, you will undoubtedly find them useful during excavation.

 Pens, pencils, graph paper, and field notebooks will be provided.
-You are also encouraged to keep your own personal separate field journal, so bring one along.
 If you bring pens, black ink is best.
 If you have an excavation kit with other favorite items bring them along rather than assume we will have them on hand.
-Please be sure to mark all your personal equipment, we can not be held responsible for lost or stolen equipment.
+Please be sure to mark all your personal equipment, we cannot be held responsible for lost or stolen equipment.

 - 7 pairs of socks

 - 5 long-sleeved shirts as well as cotton shirts Cotton long-sleeved shirts are recommended as protection from sunburn, insects, and thorns.

 - 1 “good” pair of clothes should be worn into and out of border crossings

 - a light-weight poncho is needed as raingear since it can cover you and your belongings in the field

 - bathing suit (there is no place to swim at Caracol, but the suit can get you from the showers to your hut in the rain)

 - 2 towels